GerbenBeintema/gym-unbalanced-disk/README.md

     env.close()
 ```

-Lastly, we also provide: 'unbalanced-disk-sincos-v0' or `gym_unbalanced_disk.UnbalancedDisk_sincos` which is the same environment but where angle is now expressed in sine and cos components. (useful for RL)
+Lastly, we also provide: 'unbalanced-disk-sincos-v0' or `gym_unbalanced_disk.UnbalancedDisk_sincos` which is the same environment but where angle is now expressed in sine and cosine components.

 ## 2.2 MATLAB Simulator